 - 2-3 minute oral presentation supported by visual aids

 - Response to faculty questions in a poised and knowledgeable manner.

 - Table of Contents

 - Portfolio Summary Sheet - The Portfolio Summary Sheet will provide a general overview of the portfolio.
-In several paragraphs (demonstrate critical thinking skills), the student should give a general introduction describing the exhibits and their relationship to satisfying the requirement of demonstrating the student’s proficiency in the six objectives of the communication program (communication skills, production skills, research skills, critical analysis skills, adaptability, and knowledge of communication) and method of organization used to present the material in the portfolio.
+In several paragraphs (demonstrate critical thinking skills), the student should give a general introduction describing the exhibits and their relationship to satisfying the requirement of demonstrating the student's proficiency in the identified objectives specific to their concentration (Depending upon concentration, these will include most of the following: communication skills, production skills, research skills, critical analysis skills, adaptability, and knowledge of communication) and method of organization used to present the material in the portfolio.
 This same approach or concept can also be used in designing the presentation.

-- One project will present a communication theory, one will present an original research project, one will show production skills and one can represent any project the student believes demonstrates his/her proficiency in meeting the departmental curriculum objectives.
+- For example, depending upon the specific outcomes of your concentration, one project could present a communication theory, one could present an original research project, one could show production skills and one can represent any project the student believes demonstrates his/her proficiency in meeting the departmental curriculum objectives.

 - Represent your best skills and demonstrate the depth and breadth of your knowledge.
 If you wish to show personality and creativity, do so within your projects.

 - When considering which projects to report, favor projects which demonstrate skills and knowledge that would impress people internal (e.g., faculty) and external (e.g., supervisor, recruiter, interviewer) to the institution.

 - Each project should be prefaced by an introduction page that describes the project, places it into context (course and assignment), and explains how the project demonstrates the student’s proficiency in one or more of the objective areas.